GiveMeAllYourCats/xHaust/README.md

     ├── ...
-    ├── xhaust.js               # Main class file of xHaust, handles most control flow ├── entry.js                # Entry file for unit tests, cli or otherwise ├── attacks                 # Houses attack middleware files, these are the ├── classes                 # Any class files that are not instanced automatically by xHaust ├── logs                    # Log files created by xHaust ├── metadata                # Metadata folder stores arbitrary data for example attack files
+    ├── xhaust.js               # Main class file of xHaust, handles most control flow ├── entry.js                # Entry file for unit tests, cli or otherwise ├── tags                    # Tag files are to be seen as middleware files between various events in the xhaust lifecycle ├── classes                 # Any class files that are not instanced automatically by xHaust ├── logs                    # Log files created by xHaust ├── metadata                # Metadata folder stores arbitrary data for example attack files